 Here is a more in-depth discussion whether it’s better to mount your battery on top or bottom.

-For my freestyle quads, I always prefer to have the battery mounted on top for 2 reasons:
+For freestyle builds, I normally have the battery mounted on top for 2 reasons:

 - Centre of mass is closer to the level (or plane) of the propellers, where the force is generated.
 This reduces the moment of inertia when rotating, it also makes the quad handle corners better in my experience